GED® High School Equivalency Program

 Fall 2018 classes will begin in July.
 To be notified when the registration is open and to choose a date/time, please call, email or come into the campus to have your name added to the list to be contacted.
 Letters will be mailed to those on our list with instructions for registration.
 The first round of registrations will take place the second week of July.

-Is there an age requirement to take the exam?
+Is there an age requirement to take the class and exam?

-Yes, you must be 17 years of age to register for the test.
+You must be 17 years of age to take the GED test.

 Can I take other classes at Heartland while preparing for the HSE exam?